mauriboano/STC_Capstone/README.md

     * guatemala-volcano_00000003_post_disaster

 #### Run the Model
 Now that the model has been prepared following the steps above, you will execute the code to create building localization and damage classification image outputs.
 There is a bash script file that is in the main working directory, called ‘predict.sh’.
-This script contains all the instructions to execute the model, running the prediction .py files in the correct order and placing the model outputs in a new directory called 'submission'.
+This script contains all the instructions to execute the model, running the prediction.py files in the correct order and placing the model outputs in a new directory called 'submission'.
 * Open a terminal window and change (cd) to the main project working directory where the 'predict.sh' bash script is located
 * Type ‘bash predict.sh’ at the command prompt and the model run will begin
   * Be patient - one pair of before/after images takes 15-20 minutes to run with CPUs